Is Viagra Government Funded? Facts Behind Viral Sign Claiming ED Drug Subsidized

-A photo of a protest sign held by a demonstrator in Los Angeles for International Women’s Day earlier this week quickly went viral, not only for its message, but for its curious claim that Viagra is government funded — to the tune of $41.6 million.
+A photo of a protest sign held by a demonstrator in Los Angeles for International Women’s Day earlier this week quickly went viral not only for its message, but for its curious claim that Viagra is government funded — to the tune of $41.6 million.

 But is the claim true?
 Does the United States government really subsidize the popular erectile dysfunction medication, and at multimillion dollar levels?